AzureCosmosDB/cosmosdb-nosql-copilot/README.md

 ### Hands-On-Lab

-To run the Hands-On-Lab, follow the Instructions above to download and deploy via AZD then open the [Lab Guide](./lab/lab-guide.md) and complete the exercises.
+To run the Hands-On-Lab, follow the instructions above to download and deploy via AZD then open the [Lab Guide](./lab/lab-guide.md) and complete the exercises.

 ## Clean up

-To remove all the resources used by this sample, delete the resource group for your deployment.
+1. Open a terminal and navigate to the /infra directory in this solution.

+1. Type azd down

+    ```bash
+    azd down
+    ```

 ## Resources

-To learn more about the services and features demonstrated in this sample, see the following:
+To learn more about the services and features demonstrated in this Hands-On-Lab, see the following:

 - [Azure Cosmos DB for NoSQL Vector Search announcement](https://aka.ms/CosmosDBDiskANNBlog/)
 - [Azure OpenAI Service documentation](https://learn.microsoft.com/azure/cognitive-services/openai/)